Why is Bamburgh Castle so significant?

 A normal day at the Bamburgh Research Project usually starts at about 7:30am.
 You get up, sort out your cup of tea and breakfast (everyone is responsible for their own meals) and get dressed and ready for the day.
 You need to organise your own lunch.
 You can make sandwiches at the campsite, or buy lunch at the castle tearooms.

 We head off to the castle at about 8:30 each morning.
 Our staff are all licensed, safe drivers, and we use private vehicles to shuttle between our home and worksite.
 Once we get to work, we wait for our Supervisors to explain the days aims and objectives, and then get to it!
 We have a morning tea break at 10:30, lunch at 12:30, afternoon tea at 3pm and we head home at 5pm.

 Our lifestyle at camp is quite busy.
 While you are more than welcome to sit and read a book we are all very sociable!
-Each week we have a quiz night and a night at the local pub.
+Each week we have a BBQ night and a night at the local pub.
 Everyone is responsible for their own meals, but we find that sharing your cooking with other students does make life much easier, and will give you a chance to try a meal that you may not have at home.

 Does Budle Bay have easy access to facilities?

 Nearby Belford is easily accessible only a few minutes away by bus.
-Students will also be shuttled there at least once a week to shop at the Co-operative supermarket (which has a cash point (ATM) within).
+Students will also be shuttled there at least twice a week to shop at the Co-operative supermarket (which has a cash point (ATM) within).
 There are also several pubs in Belford and a fish & chip shop.
 There is a launderette in Belford and at Budle Bay campsite.
 There is a Doctor, Dentist, post office and pharmacy in Belford if needed.